zero-one-group/geni/docs/cookbook/part_2_selecting_rows_and_columns.md

 # Cookbook 2: Selecting Rows and Columns

 As in the [Pandas Cookbook](https://nbviewer.jupyter.org/github/jvns/pandas-cookbook/blob/master/cookbook/Chapter%202%20-%20Selecting%20data%20&%20finding%20the%20most%20common%20complaint%20type.ipynb), we are going to use the 311 service requests data from [NYC Open Data](https://nycopendata.socrata.com/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9).
-We download the dataset using the utility function defined in Part 1:
+We download the dataset using the `download-data!` utility function defined in Part 1:

 ```clojure
 (def complaints-data-url